 Jesse loved math, riding horses and playing at his mom’s farm, his father told the New York Post.

-“He was just a happy boy,” Neil Heslin said.
+“He was just a happy boy,” said Neil Heslin.
 “Everybody knew Jesse.”

-He told the newspaper that his son was planning to make gingerbread houses at school.
+He told the newspaper his son was to make gingerbread houses at school Friday.
 Heslin was planning to help.

 Instead, the last time he saw his son was when he dropped him off at school at 9 a.m.